awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sagemaker-edge-manager-component.md

 Default: `3072`

 `FolderPrefix`
 \(Optional\) The name of the folder to which the agent writes the captured data\.
 If you set `CaptureDataDestination` to `Disk`, the agent creates the folder in the component's work directory\.
-If you set `CaptureDataDestination` to `Cloud`, the agent creates the folder in your S3 bucket\.
+If you set `CaptureDataDestination` to `Cloud`, or if you set `CaptureDataPeriodicUpload` to `true`, the agent creates the folder in your S3 bucket\.
 Default: `sme-capture`

 `SagemakerEdgeLogVerbose`
-\(Optional\) Boolean value that specifies whether to enable debug logging\.
+\(Optional\) String value that specifies whether to enable debug logging\.
+Supported values are `true` and `false`\.
 Default: `false`

 `UnixSocketName`
 \(Optional\) The location of the SageMaker Edge Manager socket file descriptor on the core device\.
 Default: `/tmp/aws.greengrass.SageMakerEdgeManager.sock`

-**Example Configuration merge update**
+**Example: Configuration merge update**
-The following example configuration specifies that the core device is part of the *MyEdgeDeviceFleet* and that the agent uploads capture data to the *DOC\-EXAMPLE\-BUCKET* S3 bucket\.
+The following example configuration specifies that the core device is part of the *MyEdgeDeviceFleet* and that the agent writes capture data both to the device and to an S3 bucket\.
+This configuration also enables debug logging\.

 ```
 {
     "DeviceFleetName": "MyEdgeDeviceFleet",
-    "BucketName": "DOC-EXAMPLE-BUCKET"
+    "BucketName": "DOC-EXAMPLE-BUCKET",
+    "CaptureDataDestination": "Disk",
+    "CaptureDataPeriodicUpload": "true",
+    "SagemakerEdgeLogVerbose": "true"
 }
 ```